saifalfalah/react-handbook/content/babel/index.md

 ---
 title: "A short and simple guide to Babel"
 description: "Babel is an awesome entry in the Web Developer toolset.
 It's an awesome tool, and it’s been around for quite some time, but nowadays almost every JavaScript developer relies on it, and this will continue going on, because Babel is now indispensable and has solved a big problem for everyone."
-date: 2018-02-13T09:07:49+02:00
-updated: 2018-08-28T18:07:49+02:00
-booktitle: "Babel"
-tags: devtools
 ---

-> This article covers Babel 7, the current stable release

-## Introduction to Babel

-Babel is an awesome tool, and it’s been around for quite some time, but nowadays almost every [JavaScript](/javascript/) developer relies on it, and this will continue going on, because Babel is now indispensable and has solved a big problem for everyone.
+Babel is an awesome tool, and it’s been around for quite some time, but nowadays almost every [JavaScript](https://flaviocopes.com/javascript/) developer relies on it, and this will continue going on, because Babel is now indispensable and has solved a big problem for everyone.

 Which problem?